 Disability Services will consider all relevant information provided in documentation.
 Documentation will be reviewed on an individual, case-by-case basis.
-Please submit your information 2-3 weeks prior to the date that services are requested.
+Please submit your information at least 2-3 weeks prior to the date that services are requested.
 If you have any questions about these documentation guidelines, please contact Disability Services at (979) 845-1637.

 Texas A&M University

 College Station, TX 77843-1224

 The professional making the diagnosis of a disability should be an appropriately trained evaluator, such as a physician, psychologist, psychiatrist, or educational diagnostician.
 For example, an audiologist would diagnose a hearing impairment; a psychiatrist, psychologist, or clinical social worker would diagnose a psychological disability.
 Documentation from a family member or family friend is not acceptable.